 Mercury is not a typical electrode material: it is liquid, and there is constant alleviation of atoms on the surface in contact with solution.
 A solid electrode has a well-defined structure (polycrystalline or monocrystalline).
-In solid metallic electrodes, the conduction is mainly due to the movement of free electrons at the Fermi surface, with energy E_F and following a Fermi-Dirac statistical distribution.
+In solid metallic electrodes, the conduction is mainly due to the movement of free electrons at the Fermi surface, with energy $E_F$ and following a Fermi-Dirac statistical distribution.

-For a metal, the occupation of the electronic levels close to E_F is given by the expression:
+For a metal, the occupation of the electronic levels close to $E_F$ is given by the expression:

-$$f = 1/[1 + \exp(E - E_F)/k_BT]$$ (8)
+$$f = 1/[1 + \exp(E - E_F)/k_BT]$$ .....
+(8)

-where f is the probability of occupation of a level of energy E and k_B is the Boltzmann constant.
-The value of f is 0.50 when $E = E_F$.
+where f is the probability of occupation of a level of energy E and $k_B$ is the Boltzmann constant.
+The value of f is 0.50 when $E = E_F$ .
 Fermi energy is therefore corresponds to the electrochemical potential of the electrons in the metal electrode.
-When $E = E_F + k_B T$, f = 0.27 and when $E = E_F - k_B T$, f = 0.73.
-At E = 0.27 and when $E = E_F - k_B T$, E = 0.73.
-At E = 0.27 the cut off of occupancy is sharp at E = 0.27 and when E = 0.27 are the interfacial structure of a solid electrode within E = 0.27 the occupancy is smeared out.
-By convention, for a metal, electrons with energies within E = 0.27 the interfacial structure of a solid electrode depends on various factors like: (1) The interfacial structure of a solid electrode depends on various factors like: (1) The interfacial energy with the exposed crystallographic planes; (2) In a polycrystalline material one can have various kinds of defects; (3) Adsorption of species can be specific or non-specific.
+When $E = E_F + k_B T$ , f = 0.27 and when $E = E_F - k_B T$ , f = 0.73.
+At T=0, the cut off of occupancy is sharp at $E_F$ , while for higher temperatures (T>0 K) the occupancy is smeared out.
+By convention, for a metal, electrons with energies within $k_B T$ of $E_F$ can only be transferred.
+The interfacial structure of a solid electrode depends on various factors like: (1) The inter atomic distances vary with the exposed crystallographic planes; (2) In a polycrystalline material one can have various kinds of defects; (3) Adsorption of species can be specific or non-specific.
 The effects of the crystallographic face and the difference between different metals are evidence for the incorrectness of the classical representations of the interface with a universal type of potential decay within the solution.
 In fact a discontinuity at the interface is improbable and experimental evidences show that the electrostatic potential variation with distance may deviate from the value in the bulk electrode even certain distance from the interface inside the electrode.
 This corresponds to the 'chemical' models and reflects the fact that the electrons from the solid penetrate a tiny distance into the solution (due to wave properties of the electron).
-In this treatment the Galvanic (or inner electric) potential, φ , (associated with E_F) and the Volta (or outer electric) potential, ψ , that is the potential outside the electrode's electronic distribution (approximately at the IHP, 10^{-5} cm from the surface) are distinguished from each other.
+In this treatment the Galvanic (or inner electric) potential, $\phi$ , (associated with $E_F$ ) and the Volta (or outer electric) potential, $\psi$ , that is the potential outside the electrode's electronic distribution (approximately at the IHP, $10^{-5}$ cm from the surface) are distinguished from each other.
 The difference between these potentials is the surface potential.